pauloscardoso/pauloscardoso/README.md

 ## Hello, World!
 Welcome to my GitHub! 👋

- -  I'm Paulo, from Brazil.
+ -  I'm Paulo, live in Curtiba - Brazil...
- -  I'm Software Engineering, working as Mobile development at Spacecom Monitoramento.
+ -  I'm working with Software Engineering, dealing with Mobile development at Spacecom Monitoramento.

    🛠️ My current stack:

     🌎 Front-end Web with React
-    📲 Front-end Mobile with React Native
+    📲 Mobile with React Native
     📡 Back-end with Node.js
     🛠️ Typescript
-    🧰 And more...
+    🧰 And others...

- - You can talk to me by email 📧 : paulocardoso19@live.com
+ - You can talk to me by email 📧 : paulocardoso19@live.com, or through my social networks.

 ### Technologies I'm studying:
 <div style="display: inline_block"><br>